b-cubed-eu/documentation/guides/code-repositories.md

 All software code MUST be maintained on GitHub.
 Code is maintained in a **repository**, which contains all files, discussions and version history related to a single software package or analysis.

+{: .note-title }
+> Note
+>
-Note: all steps below can be completed in the browser.
+> All steps below can be completed in the browser.
 For more information on GitHub terms, see the [GitHub glossary](https://docs.github.com/en/get-started/quickstart/github-glossary).

 ## Create a repository